 Three questions to Cross-Culture Trainer Dana Ritzmann

-On 13 April 2016, CrossCulture internship holder Dana Ritzmann planned and realized a "Fun Filled Cross-Cultural Training" at the German-Jordanian University in Amman (Jordan).
+On 13 April 2016, CrossCulture scholarship holder Dana Ritzmann planned and realized a "Fun Filled Cross-Cultural Training" at the German-Jordanian University in Amman (Jordan).
 At the end of the month, she will finish her internship and returns as an alumna to her hometown Dresden, Germany.
 At "ifa Alumni" she explains what "fun filled" means and what the German singer Helene Fisher has got to do with that.

 ifa: What were the biggest challenges for participants during the workshop?